xambaoms/lab/Network/aws-vpn-to-azurevpngw-ikev2-bgp/README.md

  All Azure configs are done in Azure CLI and, you can change them as needed to match your environment.

- > Note:

  **References:**</br>
  [How to configure BGP on Azure VPN Gateways](https://docs.microsoft.com/en-us/azure/vpn-gateway/bgp-howto)

 ## Prerequisites

-- Install the Az ClI [Install the Azure CLI](https://docs.microsoft.com/pt-br/cli/azure/install-azure-cli) or use the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) to run it.
+- Install the Az CLI [Install the Azure CLI](https://docs.microsoft.com/pt-br/cli/azure/install-azure-cli) or use the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) to run it.
 - Ensure you are properly logged in to your tenant and with a subscription selected.
 You can check that by using:

 ```azure cli
 az account list --output table
 az account set --subscription "My Subscription"
 ```
 ## Lab
 In this lab, you will setup two virtual networks in a hub-and-spoke design and configure an Azure Private Peering between both vNETs.
 You will execute the Powershell script to print the peering information, take a backup of all virtual network information and add new address space into the hub vNET using a file with a .txt extension.